 As the Library implements legislation providing for the legal deposit of digital materials, it will work even more closely with Australian publishers—large and small—to assist them to meet their deposit obligations.

 The Library will also continue to partner with philanthropic individuals and organisations and with business.
-The Library seeks to strengthen its relationship with the ACT Government and is alert to the opportunities to work with digital enterprises, large and small.
+The Library seeks to be alert to the opportunities to work with digital enterprises, large and small.

-The Library’s capacity to partner with and meet the needs of the research sector—especially in the humanities and social sciences—will be stretched in an environment in which the Library’s role in Australia’s research infrastructure is largely unacknowledged, despite the transformative effects of services such as Trove.
+The Library’s capacity to partner with and meet the needs of the research sector—especially in the humanities and social sciences—will be stretched in an environment in which the Library’s role in Australia’s research infrastructure is only beginning to be acknowledged, despite the transformative effects of services such as Trove.
 The Library will continue to advocate for recognition of the importance of library infrastructure in the collection and dissemination of knowledge, and the critical need to make the most efficient use of scarce digital infrastructure resources.

-With a national focus on productivity, workforce participation, equality of opportunity and strong and dynamic communities, the Library will continue to make an important contribution to lifelong learning, enhanced awareness and appreciation of Australia’s history and culture, the creation of works of research and imagination, and innovation within the cultural sector.
+With a national focus on innovation, productivity, workforce participation, equality of opportunity and strong and dynamic communities, the Library will continue to make an important contribution to lifelong learning, enhanced awareness and appreciation of Australia’s history and culture, the creation of works of research and imagination, and innovation within the cultural sector.
 The Library creates public value by increasing economic, social and intellectual wellbeing.
-The Library’s significant online presence touches individuals and communities across regional and rural Australia, enabling access to national and local stories, both past and present.
+The Library’s innovative digital services touch individuals and communities across regional and rural Australia, enabling access to national and local stories, both past and present.

 The drive for all major government services and interactions to be accessible online by the end of 2017 will require robust and expanded digital infrastructure.
 Just as investment in transport and logistics infrastructure is a catalyst for economic development, the Library argues that investment in digital infrastructure, such as Trove, is critical to the development of knowledge, creative industries and broader economic and social outcomes.